aholdengouveia/Portable_C02_Monitor/README.md

 ## Files
 - co2withOLED_test_AQI.ino is the file that contains code to show the c02, temp and humidity.
 There is also an Air Quality Index (AQI) that is represented by different Emoji.
+- c02withOLEDwithbuttons.ino will be a version of the code which will have "Air Quality Index" shown with an emoji to indiciate how good the air is.
+THe buttons will show a larger text version of the actual numbers from the sensor, Button A is C02, Button B is Humidity, and Button C is temp.

 ## Parts